Winter Wellness Series Part 3

 And, our hair naturally loses pigment and turns gray as well as other shades of neutral.

-So, when the cold weather arrives and wants to wreak even more havoc on our hair, it’s time for a winter hair care routine and tips to help maintain the health of our lovely (if not aging) tresses.
+So, when the cold weather arrives and wants to wreak even more havoc on our hair, it’s time for winter hair care tips and a consistent routine to help maintain the health of our lovely (if not aging) tresses.

 By the way, if you click on a link and then make a purchase, I may earn a small commission at no additional cost to you.
 Thank you!

 All of these winter hair care routine tips are helpful, friends.
 Hopefully there are a few that you’ll find particularly beneficial to your and your lifestyle, so take a peek and see which tips jump out at you.

 1 | Avoid washing too frequently